sous-chefs/java/README.md

 oracle
 ------

 This recipe installs the `oracle` flavor of Java.
+Since update JDK 1.6u27 you must use a browser cookie in order to accept Oracle's Terms of Service.

+You must specifically set node['java']['oracle']['accept_onerous_download_terms'] to true using an attribute.
+It is set to false by default.
+If you do not accept Oracle's onerous terms of service, you must override the url and checksum attribute with your own.

-This recipe does not use distribution packages as Oracle changed the licensing terms with JDK 1.6u27 and prohibited the practice for both the debian and EL worlds.
+use distribution packages as Oracle changed the licensing terms with JDK 1.6u27 and prohibited the practice for both the debian and EL worlds.